Patty Griffin: Biography

-Griffin is from Old Town, Maine, next to the Penobscot Native American reservation.
+Griffin was born on March 16, 1964, and is from Old Town, Maine, next to the Penobscot Native American reservation.
 She is the youngest of seven children in her family.
 She bought a guitar for $50 at age 16, and initially sang and played with no inclination to become a professional musician.
 After a six-year marriage that ended in 1994, Griffin began performing in Boston coffee houses and was scouted by A&M Records, which signed her on the strength of her demo tape.
 When the finished studio recordings were submitted to A&M, company executives thought it was overproduced, so producer Nile Rodgers and the label instead released a stripped-down reworking of her demo recordings as the album Living with Ghosts.

 Griffin's second album, Flaming Red, released in 1998, was a departure from the acoustic sound of Living with Ghosts, with a mix of mellow songs and high-tempo rock and roll songs.
 The title track, "Flaming Red", is an example of the latter, beginning with an even beat until it increases to a fevered pitch of emotion.
 One of the songs, "Tony", was featured on the charity benefit album Live in the X Lounge.

 Her third album, Silver Bell, has a sound similar to its predecessor, but while it was recorded in 2000 it was not released by A&M until 2013 (well after unofficial bootleg copies had been circulating).
 A&M had dropped Griffin's contract after Silver Bell was recorded, and she was then signed by Dave Matthews' ATO Records.
 Griffin re-recorded some songs from Silver Bell, such as "Making Pies", "Mother of God", "Standing", and "Top of the World", for inclusion on later releases.
 After copies of the unreleased Silver Bell recordings were leaked and bootlegged, starting around 2006 they began circulating among fans, many of whom traded/shared music on internet message boards.
 In August 2013, it was announced that UM^{e} planned to release Silver Bell, mixed by producer Glyn Johns, in October 2013.